Boise law school receives full accreditation

 - After 'Strippergate' ethics scandal, Heidi Wills wants back on City Council

+The school received provisional accreditation in 2015 and 11 students received law degrees that June.

-Concordia University School of Law announced Friday that the association granted full approval.
+Concordia University School of Law announced Friday that the association has now granted full approval.

-Completing law school normally takes three years, and the delay prompted 55 second- and third-year students to leave Concordia for the University of Idaho Law School.
-Other students took a leave of absence from Concordia.
+“We have been working diligently toward this goal for several years and earning full accreditation by the ABA underscores our deep commitment to providing quality legal education and graduation students who not only become excellent attorneys, but leaders in their communities,” Dean Elena Langan said in a statement.

+The association considers factors such as graduation rates, admission standards and faculty retention.